atom-box/challenges-in-PHP/README.md

 # Challenges
-## Some of the sources
-Exercism PHP track
-Coding Bat (Stanford University)
+## Start with a test
+In this case, someone else wrote the tests: [Exercism PHP](https://exercism.io/tracks/php).
+These run in phpunit
+## What I wrote
+My solution code is mostly in the Service directory of the [ExercismBundle](https://github.com/atom-box/challenges-in-PHP/tree/master/src/ExercismBundle/Service).

-## Done
+## Deploy notes
 PHPUnit installed (Installed twice: due to an error message during `Composer install` I reinstalled by the `wget` way)
-## To do
-Make the tests start passing.
-## How to use
-This was built with only the skeleton install of Symfony, to see what that is like.
+This was built with only the skeleton install of Symfony.
-PHPUnit runs for the Hamming test with:
+PHPUnit useage:
 `./vendor/bin/phpunit src/ExercismBundle/Tests/hamming_test.php`